-All patients should expect some bruising after surgery .
-It is part of the body’s natural response during healing.
+All patients should expect some bruising after surgery, as it is part of the body’s natural response during healing.
 This includes deep plane facelifts, eyelid surgery, nose surgery, and even procedures that are less invasive.

-The amount of bruising each person experiences is unique and varies from person to person.
+The amount of bruising each person experiences is unique and will vary from person to person.
 And no matter how much bruising you experience personally, it will gradually fade over time.

 What to Expect From Bruising Post-Surgery

-No one likes the look of bruises, especially when they’re on the delicate, prominent, visible areas of the face.
-Although your surgery will likely cause far less pain than you thought it would, it may look as bad or worse than expected — especially during the first few days post-surgery.
+No one likes the look of bruises, especially a facial bruise.
+Although your surgery will likely cause far less pain than you thought it would, it may look as bad or worse than expected, especially during the first few days after treatment.

 Every patient has his or her own unique experience with surgery, so your recovery could include mild or moderate bruising in varied colors and locations.
 While it may be discouraging at first, remember that bruises show that healing is taking place.